warszawskie-kroje/cyrulik/README.md

 ### Cyrulik

-“Cyrulik” is inspired by technical stencil lettering found on electrical and mechanical devices in Warsaw, and a prewar headline display font “Cyklop” used in a newspaper called “Cyrulik Warszawski”.
-The font design combines a strong and sturdy form with delicate and modern details, reflecting the contemporary character of Warsaw.
+“Cyrulik” origins from multiple sources.
+First of all, the lettering on post-war electrical boxes and mechanical devices around the streets of Warsaw.
+Next inspiration was a pre-war headline display typeface called “Cyklop”, mostly used in newspapers in italic style.
+The next inspiration is the lettering used in a newspaper called “Cyrulik Warszawski” pre and inter war magazine.
+The font design combines a strong and sturdy form with delicate and brush-like details, looking around for the contemporary character of Warsaw.
 Cyrulik comes in 4 distinct styles:

 - Cyrulik Sharp
 - Cyrulik Sharp Bold